szsctt/ngs_barcodes/README.md

 Snakemake requires that a number of cores be specified - increasing this will allow jobs to be run in parallel, but this will only speed up execution if more than one sample is being processed simultaneously.

-Other nakemake options can also be passed in.
+Other snakemake options can also be passed in.
 For example:
 ```
 ./barcodes --cores 1 --rerun-incomplete
 ```